jR4dh3y/qtiledots/README.md

 ```bash
 cp -R ./. ~/
 ```

-## Configuration Files

-The following configuration files are included in this repository:

-- `config.py`: This file contains the main configuration for Qtile.
-- `sxhkd.rc`: This file contains the key bindings for Qtile.
-- `alacritty.yml`: This file contains the config for alacritty terminal.
-- `zsh.rc`: This file contains my zsh configs.
-- `picom.conf` : This contains settings for my compositor

 ---
 That's it!
 You should now have a working installation of Qtile with these configuration files.
 If you have any questions or issues, please feel free to open an issue on this repository.